GoogleCloudPlatform/professional-services/examples/bigquery_user_info_updater/README.md

 |  userB | 2   | poc  |mvp  |ytrewq|
 |  userC | 3   | zyx  |pvm  |qywter|

-Now imagine that userA and userB are going back on the website and updates their information.
-In this case the data source will not send the entire record to GCP but just the (partial) information updated:
+Now imagine that userA and userB update their information.
+In this case the data source will send only a partial updated row per update:

 ##### user_info_updates